 Bank bonds are outperforming every other industry this year as financial firms reduce their supply of debt and boost capital to meet new risk-curbing regulations.

 Bank of America Corp.
-(BAC) and Lloyds Banking Group Plc (LLOY) lead 8.1 percent returns on dollar-denominated bank notes since year-end, versus 5.4 percent on non-financial bonds, according to Bank of America Merrill Lynch index data.
+(BAC:US) and Lloyds Banking Group Plc (LLOY) lead 8.1 percent returns on dollar-denominated bank notes since year-end, versus 5.4 percent on non-financial bonds, according to Bank of America Merrill Lynch index data.
 Last year, bank bonds were the worst performers, gaining 1.71 percent.

 Lenders responding to the Dodd-Frank and Basel III financial-regulation overhauls are reducing the amount of debt for the first time since 1991, Bank of America Merrill Lynch index data show.
 The securities are returning more than twice as much as stocks this year, even after Moody’s Investors Service downgraded 15 of the world’s largest lenders last month, as confidence mounts they can weather a deepening crisis in Europe and a global slowdown.